 What Is Secure File Transfer?

-Secure File Transfer Protocols
+Share Files Using Secure File Transfer Protocols

-Businesses share sensitive files using common protocols such as Secure File Transfer Protocol or SSH File Transfer Protocol (SFTP), HTTP over SSL (HTTPS) and File Transfer Protocol over SSL/TLS 1.2/1.3 (FTPS).
-Therefore, a secure file transfer solution needs to be protocol-agnostic, meaning it can exchange a variety of files, internally or externally, regardless of transfer protocol, file type or file size.
+Businesses share sensitive files using common protocols such as SFTP, FTPS and HTTPS.
+Therefore, a secure file transfer solution needs to be protocol-agnostic, meaning it can exchange a variety of files, internally or externally, regardless of protocol, file type or file size.

 SFTP